mariaciceri/loan_default_predictor/README.md

 + Business Requirement 2:
     + The goal was to build a binary classifier to predict whether a loan applicant would default or not.
-    + We ran a custom function to identify the best model for predicting loan defaults and selected the Extra Trees Classifier, as it accounted for more features and performed well with our dataset.
+    + We utilized a custom function provided by Code Institute, which performed a grid search across various algorithms and parameters, followed by plotting feature selection for each model.
+Based on this analysis, we selected the Extra Trees Classifier, as it accounted for more features and performed well with our dataset.
     + Hyperparameters were left at their default values, as the model's performance was already exceptional, with cross-validation and the confusion matrix returning a recall and F1-score of 0.999.
     + Finally, the model can be used to predict if an applicant will likely to default or not.